+Chapter 8

 Effective Transition of Strategy and Execution: Program Management Using Microsoft Project Server 2010

 In This Chapter

-In this chapter we discuss the importance of integrating strategy with the practical needs of “Execution” in a PPM implementation.
-The needs of an origination’s solutions or products being managed can put a strain on how the project is managed, yet what does PPM 2010 do to help ensure good visibility, accountability and quick drill down capabilities in this world of time-to-market driven corporate goals?
+In this chapter, we discuss the importance of integrating strategy with the practical needs of execution in a project portfolio management (PPM) implementation.
+The needs of an organization’s solutions or products being managed can put a strain on how the project is managed, yet what does Project Server 2010 do to help ensure good visibility, accountability and quick drill down capabilities in this world of time-to-market driven corporate goals?

 What You Will Learn

-The challenges and how a PMO can address them
+The challenges and how a project management office can address them

-Managing Information for Project Success

-Leveraging Collaboration for Program Success

-Understanding Workflows for Supporting Project Lifecycle Management
+How to managing information for project success

+How to leveraging collaboration for program success

+Workflows for supporting project lifecycle management (PLM)

-Incorporating Issues & Risks and Deliverables with PPM
+How to incorporate issues, Risks, and deliverables with PPM

-Graphical (Static & Drill Down) Capabilities Enabled in PPM 2010
+Graphical (static and drilldown) capabilities enabled in PPM 2010

-A Project Management Office (PMO) rarely achieves its full potential.
-Project managers find themselves short on resources and budget, or incapable of delivering projects on time.
+A project management office (PMO) rarely achieves its full potential.
+Project managers find themselves short on resources and budget or incapable of delivering projects on time.
 Without visibility into business goals, the PMO is unable to align project priorities with the long‐term strategic requirements of the enterprise.
 Some PMOs even fall short of their initial promise to define and standardize processes and practices, which makes it difficult to leverage institutional knowledge or to reduce the effects of common operational challenges.
-We will examine why some PMOs fail to deliver much beyond modest increases in efficiency and tighter monitoring of projects, while others become a centralized hub for integrating general business management processes and enabling the free flow of information across the organization.
+We examine why some PMOs fail to deliver much beyond modest increases in efficiency and tighter monitoring of projects while others become centralized hubs for integrating general business management processes and enabling the free flow of information across the organization.

-Projects are the “How,” Programs are the “Why”
+Projects Are the “How,” Programs Are the “Why”

-Being more strategic requires PMO applications, or support tools, that provide visibility, accountability, and control, including resource requests, and time & financial management.
+Being more strategic requires PMO applications, or support tools, that provide visibility, accountability, and control, including resource requests and time and financial management.

-In the mid‐2000s, there was a major push for corporations to establish Project Management Offices with the goal of instilling much needed project management discipline in every department across the enterprise, especially within IT groups.
-This trend was partly driven by Sarbanes‐Oxley (the legislation spawned out of the Enron, Tyco and WorldCom scandals that cost investors billions of dollars), but more often by the desire to define and standardize project management practices and facilitate project portfolio management, as well as the desire to determine methodologies for repeatable processes.
+In the mid‐2000s, there was a major push for corporations to establish PMOs with the goal of instilling much-needed project management (PM) discipline in every department across the enterprise, especially within information technology (IT) groups.
+This trend was driven partly by the passage of Sarbanes‐Oxley (the legislation spawned by the Enron, Tyco, and WorldCom scandals that cost investors billions of dollars) but more often by the desire to define and standardize PM practices and facilitate project portfolio management (PPM) as well as the desire to determine methodologies for repeatable processes.

-From an organizational perspective, a Project, Program, and Portfolio Management Office can be one of three types:
+From an organizational perspective, a project, program, and portfolio management office can be one of three types:

-An Enterprise PMO (ePMO) spans multiple departments to integrate processes across business units.
+1. An enterprise PMO (ePMO) spans multiple departments to integrate processes across business units.

-A Departmental PMO is typically established in Information Technology (IT) departments, but is also found in marketing, R&D, and other department‐level organizations.
+2. A departmental PMO typically is established in (IT) departments, but is also found in marketing, research and design, and other department‐level organizations.

-A Special Purpose PMO is created for a single major project, or set of projects.
+3. A special-purpose PMO is created for a single major project or set of projects.

 There is also a wide variety of governance and organizational structures.
-Some enterprises have PMOs that operate as a unique entity within their organizations, while other enterprises have some combination of multiple PMOs that are operating independently, are organizationally aligned, or are based on the division of PMO functional responsibilities.
+Some enterprises have PMOs that operate as a unique entity within their organizations while other enterprises have some combination of multiple PMOs that are operating independently, are organizationally aligned, or are based on the division of PMO functional responsibilities.

 What Is the Purpose of the PMO?

-The basic definition of the PMO in a business or professional enterprise is a permanent organization tasked with one or more of the following objectives:
+The basic definition of the PMO in a business or professional enterprise is a permanent organization tasked with one or more of these objectives:

-Define and maintain the guidelines, policies, processes, and standard documentation around projects
+Define and maintain the guidelines, policies, processes, and standard documentation around projects.

-Encourage and sustain repeatability related to project management
+Encourage and sustain repeatability related to project management.

-Provide central, coordinated management and oversight into the initiation and strategic planning of projects
+Provide central, coordinated management and oversight into the initiation and strategic planning of projects.

-Coordinate and develop project management training for continuous organizational improvement
+Coordinate and develop PM training for continuous organizational improvement.